tstana/cubes-sw/scripts/README.md

 ### Purpose

-This cript parses and prints fields in the histogram header from DAQ _.dat_ files.
+This script parses and prints fields in the histogram header from DAQ _.dat_ files.

 ### Usage